trdroid/Android-Examples/Services/README.md

 If the service has to execute a task that runs for more than 5 seconds, it should dispatch the task to a worker thread.
 A partial wake lock has to be obtained for the duration of the worker thread's execution so that the device does not go to sleep.
 A partial wake lock allows the code to run without turning on the screen of the device, which does not deter the battery life.

 A partial wake lock has to be obtained before the execution of the onStartCommand() method of the implemented Service component.
-It cannot be obtained from within the Service as the device might go to sleep immediately after the call to the service (say a Broadcast Receiver calling startService() method) and before the code that obtains the partial wake lock is run.
+It cannot be obtained from within the Service as the device might go to sleep immediately after the call to the service (for example, a Broadcast Receiver calling startService() method) and before the code that obtains the partial wake lock is run.

 If a service is torn-down and recreated, the wake lock has to be obtained again.

 After the worker thread completes its task, it can intimate the service to stop either directly or through a handler.